 The filter replacement schedule has also been updated to increase the frequency of filter replacements in all schools and supporting facilities.
 These air filters will complement the detailed cleaning and safety protocols in place to reduce micro particles from the air.
-Additionally, the occupied operation schedule for the air conditioning system will be extended beyond school start and dismissal times to increase air filtration time.
+Additionally, the occupied operation schedule for the air conditioning system will be extended to two hours beyond school start and dismissal times to increase air filtration time.

 With an emphasis on the potential benefits of ventilation involving the introduction of outside air, the District has assessed the ventilation of HVAC systems in instructional facilities.
 These systems have been evaluated and maintained to maximize their ventilation capacity, and to ensure proper operation to filter outside air and exhaust inside air.
-Facilities are also being assessed for introduction of additional outside air through natural and forced methods.
+Facilities have been assessed for introduction of additional outside air through natural and forced methods.
 Natural and forced ventilation involves opening doors and windows, and possibly using exhaust fans at a limited and preset schedule taking into account the temperature and humidity of outside air and other factors as recommended by HVAC experts working with staff.
 Also, outside air will be strategically introduced and distributed through exterior doors into hallways and open spaces.
-The District is finalizing its ventilation plan and providing guidance to schools by the end of August.